 In-person briefings will generally be conducted in group meetings.
-At the family's written request, COC may provide an individual briefing.
+At the family's written request, the PHACOC may provide an individual briefing.

 Generally, the head of household is required to attend the briefing.
-If the head of household is unable to attend, COC may approve another adult family member to attend the briefing.
-All adult family members are required to attend the briefing.
-Exceptions may be made for students attending school out of state or for members for whom attendance would be a hardship.
-The family must provide written documentation providing the reason that prevented them from attending the briefing.
+If the head of household is unable to attend, the PHACOC -may approve another adult family member to attend the briefing.

-Families that attend group briefings and still need individual assistance will be referred to an appropriate PHA staff person.
+Families that attend group briefings and still need individual assistance will be referred to an appropriate PHA-COC staff person.

 Briefings will be conducted in English.
-For limited English proficient (LEP) applicants, COC will provide interpretation services in accordance with COCs LEP plan (See Chapter 2).
+For limited English proficient (LEP) applicants, the PHACOC -will provide interpretation services in accordance with the PHACOC's LEP plan (See Chapter 2).